 5 Quick Tips to Reduce Stress and Stop Anxiety

-Squash the uncomfortable consequences of stress and anxiety with these 5 tips.
+Squash the uncomfortable consequences of stress and anxiety.

 Posted Aug 25, 2013

-Like a monster from under the bed, stress and/or anxiety is stealing the peaceful nighttime Zzzzzs of nearly 70 million Americans.
-Anxiety may also be sabotaging your confidence, turning your stomach into knots, and impacting your general wellbeing.
-Learn how to squash the uncomfortable consequences of stress and anxiety with these 5 tips.
+Like monsters under the bed, stress and anxiety are stealing the peaceful nighttime rest of nearly 70 million Americans.
+Anxiety may also be sabotaging your confidence, turning your stomach into knots, and impacting your general well-being.
+You can begin to squash the uncomfortable consequences of stress and anxiety by trying out these tips:

-Imagine walking down a nature path only to be greeted by a snarling grizzly bear -- or worse, your boss demanding that report.
+Imagine walking down a nature path only to be greeted by a snarling grizzly bear — or worse, your boss demanding that report.
 When we are faced with an anxiety-inducing situation, our body's sympathetic nervous system automatically triggers physiological changes.
 Our breathing quickens, adrenaline is secreted, and our heart begins to race.
-This natural survival mechanism -- called the fight or flight response -- is intended to help us to escape a true, life threatening emergency.
-However, when the threat is imagined (e.g., I'm going to bomb this presentation and everyone will know I'm a fraud), the fight/flight response is unnecessary and very uncomfortable.
+This natural survival mechanism — called the fight or flight response — is intended to help us to escape a true, life-threatening emergency.
+However, when the threat is imagined (e.g., I'm going to bomb this presentation and everyone will know I'm a fraud), the fight or flight response is unnecessary and very uncomfortable.

 Self soothing techniques that reduce the stress response:

-One of the most effective ways to activate the relaxation response is by decreasing the heart rate.
+- Diaphragmatic Breathing.
+One of the most effective ways to activate the relaxation response is to decrease the heart rate.
 Since we can't voluntarily alter our pulse, more tangible measures are needed.
-Luckily, a rapid heart rate can be lowered with deep breathing techniques.
+A rapid heart rate can be lowered with deep breathing techniques.
 The most commonly utilized strategy is breathing by contracting the diaphragm, a horizontal muscle in the chest located just above the stomach cavity.

-Click here to learn deep breathing techniques.
+- Muscle Relaxation.
 Stress causes our muscles to tighten and become tense.
 To increase a relaxed state and physical comfort, tighten and release muscles beginning with the largest muscle group.
-Watch this video to learn progressive muscle relaxation exercises.

-What we eat and drink largely impacts our emotional state.
-Foods most associated with exacerbating anxiety are ones containing caffeine and alcohol.
+What we eat and drink impacts our emotional state.
+The foods most associated with exacerbating anxiety are those containing caffeine and alcohol.
 Even consumed in small amounts, studies have found that the stimulating effects of caffeine can cause anxiety, trigger panic attacks, and increase feelings of nervousness and irritability.
-Caffeine -- commonly found in coffee, colas, tea, and chocolate -- also causes physical symptoms such as trembling and shaking.
-Abruptly eliminating caffeine from the diet can lead to withdrawal symptoms, such as headaches, restlessness, and irritability so it's important to decrease caffeine consumption gradually.
-Similarly, although alcohol is often consumed to "take the edge off" it dehydrates the body and ultimately increases anxiety.
+Caffeine also causes physical symptoms such as trembling and shaking.
+Abruptly eliminating caffeine from the diet, however, can lead to withdrawal symptoms, such as headaches, restlessness, and irritability, so it's important to decrease consumption gradually.
+Similarly, even though alcohol is often consumed to "take the edge off," it dehydrates the body and ultimately increases anxiety.

 Most of us know that exercise is good for our physical health.
-For the past few decades, research has suggested that exercise is even more effective than medication (learn more from this helpful article from Huffington Post).
+For the past few decades, research has suggested that exercise may be even more effective than medication.
 Maintaining a regular (healthy, non-obsessive) exercise routine has been proven to reduce stress, improve mood, enhance self-esteem, and increase energy levels.
-During exercise, the body releases chemicals called endorphins which interact with receptors in the brain to causing euphoric feelings and reduction in physical pain.
-Read 13 Mental Health Benefits Of Exercise.
+During exercise, the body releases chemicals called endorphins which interact with receptors in the brain to causing euphoric feelings and reduction in physical pain. .

 Nearly everyone feels a little crabby after a rough night's sleep.
-Disrupted sleep is common in many emotional disorders and it's difficult to know which started first -- stress or poor sleep.
+Disrupted sleep is common in many emotional disorders and it's difficult to know which started first — stress or poor sleep.
 A study from the University of Pennsylvania showed that losing just a few hours of sleep increases feelings of stress, anger, sadness, and exhaustion.
-Click here to read 10 tips on how to increase your Zzzzzs from the National Sleep Foundation.
+(Click here for 10 tips on how to improve your sleep from the National Sleep Foundation.)